lucav48/lucav48.github.io/_pages/cv.md

 Work experience
 ======
+* Lecturer of Fundamentals of Data Science and Machine Learning course at DBFIX, 2022
 * Lecturer of Business Intelligence course at Istituto di Formazione ISTAO, 2021
 * Lecturer of Business Intelligence course at Xplace, 2021
 * Lecturer of Social Network Analysis course at FairConnect, 2021